 Bruce Wayne returns from a long journey of training and preparation to honor a vow he made to his parents after they were murdered in cold blood, meanwhile James “Jim” Gordon returns to the Gotham City PD after a long exile caused by mysterious circumstances.
 They both have similar goals, yet they are worlds apart in their methods.
 At first, Bruce has an impromptu fight on a “scouting mission,” where he ends up stabbed, beaten, and finally shot, leading to the famous scene where a bat crashes through his window, thus beginning his journey as the Batman, the Dark Knight Detective.
 Meanwhile, Gordon has to overcome both personal and professional obstacles to achieve his goals, where he’s hindered by the current commissioner Loeb and his trigger happy SWAT commander.
 The tale of these two icons of the Detective Comics world brings a climax that is true to the comics, and true to the legend of the Batman.

-My one problem with the film is Gordon gets more screen time.
+My one problem with the film is Gordon gets more screen time than the Dark Knight.
 It would have been better if Batman had received the lion share of appearances.
+The voice cast is impressive.
+They preform their parts admirably and give a great take on Gotham’s finest.

 Outside of that, it is an noteworthy adaption of Frank Miller’s masterpiece.